OHF Player Movement: Frequently Asked Questions

 Will the new player movement and affiliation structure apply universally, or will adjustments be made depending on individual association needs?

 The player movement will apply universally.
-Associations can restrict their enrollment to players from a geographic area but can not limit the choice of players internal to their traditional boundaries from leaving.
+Associations can restrict their enrollment to players from a geographic area but can limit the choice of players internal to their traditional boundaries from leaving.
+Please see the section on Affiliation FAQ’s for more information on Affiliation.

 What ages and levels are affected by the changes?